Conduct his or her dealings in a manner that furthers the efficient,

 an appeal.

-This affirmative duty requires that a representative ensure that his or her withdrawal
+This affirmative duty requires that a representative ensure that their withdrawal

 will not disrupt the processing or adjudication of a claim and will allow the claimant